falbanese7/falbanese7-readme-generator/Output/README.md

 ## Installation

-1. Go to GitHub repo
-2. Fork repo
-3. Clone forked repo to local machine
-4. Open repo
-5. Install dependencies
+1. Go to the repository on GitHub 2.
+Fork the repository 3.
+Git clone the repository to your local computer 4.
+Open the repository using a code editing application like Visual Studio Code 5.
+Open an integrated terminal in the repository's root directory 6.
+Type npm i to install the depencies needed to run the application 7.
+You may now use the application

 ## Usage

-Use it
+1. Open the repository in a code edting application like Visual Studio Code 2.
+Open the root directory of the repository 3.
+Open an integrated terminal 4.
+Type node index.js into the terminal 5.
+Answer the prompts using your keyboard 6.
+An html file will be autoamtically generated in the "dist" folder

 ## How to Contribute